Maxwilso/Youtube-Anti-Pause/README.md

 3. Create a **new userscript**.

-4. Copy the raw code from the latest release
+4. Copy the raw code from the latest release.

 5. Paste it into the editor, then **Save**.